 - Tables, chairs, doors, and all surfaces are disinfected before and after each session

 - Hand sanitizers will be made available at all desks and common areas

-- In line with MOH guidelines, face masks will to be worn at all times except when consuming food or drinks
+- In line with MOH guidelines, face masks will to be worn at all times except when drinking

 There has never been a more important time for personal development through training.
 We believe that with these measures in place, you will have a peace of mind learning with us.

 Thank you for your support!